carpentries/lesson-example/setup.md

     $ git clone -b gh-pages https://github.com/carpentries/styles.git data-cleanup
     ~~~
     {: .language-bash}
-    Do not use the URL of *this* repository,
+    Do not use the URL of *this* repository (https://github.com/carpentries/lesson-example),
     as that will bring in a lot of example files you don't actually want.

 7. Go into your new local directory using: